 Full coverage car insurance includes:

-- Liability, which pays for damages you cause to others, including property damage and injuries.
+- Liability car insurance pays for damages you cause to others, including property damage and injuries.

-- Collision, which pays for damage to your own car if you crash into something, such as a pole or another car.
+- Collision insurance pays for damage to your own car if you crash into something, such as a pole or another car.

-- Comprehensive, which pays for theft of your car, vandalism, accidents with animals, weather damage such as hail and wind, flood damage, fire and other random incidents such as falling trees and rocks.
+- Comprehensive insurance pays for theft of your car, vandalism, accidents with animals, weather damage such as hail and wind, flood damage, fire and other random incidents such as falling trees and rocks.

 3. Get quotes from a few auto insurance companies